Giedrė Šlekytė: Biography

-She also led the Orchestre de Chambre de Lausanne, the Brno Philharmonic, the Gothenburg Symphony Orchestra, the Luxembourg Philharmonic Orchestra, the Royal Stockholm Philharmonic Orchestra and the Norrköping Symphony Orchestra.
-She is the designated successor of Bruno Weil as Erste Gastdirigentin (first guest conductor) of the Bruckner Orchester Linz from the 2021/22 season.
-In July 2021, she made her debut with the Oper Frankfurt, conducting Poulenc's Dialogues des Carmélites.
+In July 2021, Šlekytė made her debut with the Oper Frankfurt, conducting Poulenc's Dialogues des Carmélites.
 Due to restrictions in the COVID-19 pandemic, the orchestra had to be reduced to a chamber version, and the women's choir was positioned on the third tier.
-The conductor said in an interview that she was a fan of stage director Claus Guth's work already before their project together.
+The conductor said in an interview that she was an admirer of stage director Claus Guth's work already before their project together.